-At least it should be to some extent in the winter to allow temperate fruit trees to go dormant, and that way they can flower and bear fruit the next season.
-You’ll want to know your climate zone and number of “chill” hours to guide your selection.
+At least this is what is required in the winter to allow temperate fruit trees to go dormant.
+This contributes to the way they will flower and fruit next season.
+You will want to know your climate zone and number of “chill” hours to help guide your selection.

-While you want to know your climate zone, it’s also important to understand the microclimate of your planting area.
-Microclimates are small pockets of climate variations that differ from the surrounding climate.
-Factors such as wind, slope, thermal mass and proximity to sun can cause very localized climate changes.
+While you want to know your climate zone, it’s also important to understand the microclimate ( what’s happening in your yard) of your planting area.
+Microclimates occur because of house location, fencing, established trees etc that alter the surrounding climate.
+Factors such as wind, slope, thermal mass and access to sufficient sun can cause very localized climate changes.
 Read more about microclimates at Climate Zones & Chill Hours.

 Tree Sizes & Growth Habits

-The space you have available will guide your choice of fruit trees.
+The space you have available need not be a limiting factor.
 If you have acres, lucky you!
-But if not, don’t let that deter you.
-If you have only a sunny deck or balcony, you can choose from our Urban Skyscrapers line of trees that have an upright growth habit and do well in small spaces.
+But if not, do not be discouraged.
+All fruit trees can be maintained at almost any height-with pruning.
+If you have only a sunny deck or balcony, you maychoose to plant in container.
+Citrus, Fig, Pomegranate, and Blueberry are all ideal for container growing.
+If you have a narrow area to plant, pick from our Urban Skyscrapers line of trees that have an upright growth habit and do well in small spaces.
 In general, fruit trees fall into one of four categories of size.

-- Upright Growers – These unique trees have a compact, narrow growth habit – perfect for planting in small yards or growing in containers on balconies and patios.
-And there’s nothing small about the fruit they bear.
-You’ll enjoy full size and flavor from these varieties, although your harvest will be smaller.
-The smaller size of the tree makes it easier for you to keep the tree pruned.
+- Upright Growers – These unique trees have a compact, narrow growth habit – perfect for planting in small yards however there isn’t anything small about the fruit they bear.
+You will enjoy full size and wonderful flavor from these varieties.
+The smaller size of the tree allows easier harvesting and maintaining size by pruning.

-- Semi-dwarf – Not too big, not too small, semi-dwarf trees need a plot about 15’ in diameter.
-They’ll grow to about 10’ to 16’ tall, and give you hundreds of fruit each season, though you might see a year now and then when they take a break.
+- Semi-dwarf – These rootstocks are typically listed as producing a tree 5-50% smaller than a tree on a standard rootstock .
+They are often said to grow to 15-18’ tall and give you hundreds of fruit each season, though you might see a year now and then when they take a break.
 You’ll want to prune semi-dwarf trees annually to keep them well shaped.

 - Standard – Standard trees are the size from generations ago, reaching to heights of 25’ to 30’ or taller.
 They take many years to get this large, but they start bearing fruit in three to five years.
 Standards are stately, but due to their size they can be more difficult to prune and harvest.